daniel-schroeder-dev/cwhq-code-challenge-questions/questions/question-08.md

 For any other inquiry, the chatbot should respond with something like: "I don't understand that command, sorry..."

 You can display whatever response you like to each question.
-An example of each possible answer the chatbot provides is shown below (you can use your own responses though, these are just for an example):
+An example of each possible answer the chatbot provides is shown below:

 ### Name response